quamernasim/evaluate-rag-with-ragas-and-langsmith/README.md

-# evaluate-rag-with-ragas
+# Evaluate RAG with RAGAS, LangChain, and LLaMA3-Qdrant
-This repo contains code for evaluating RAG application using LangChain, and RAGAS
+This repository contains code for evaluating the performance of RAG (Retrieval-Augmented Generator) applications using RAGAS (RAG Application Suite), LangChain, and LLaMA3-Qdrant.

+# Overview